 The priority of your lien claim is an important aspect to keep in mind.
 During a foreclosure, anyone with a claim against the property must “get in line” to get paid.
 If you’re at the front of the priority line, your claim will get paid first.
 If your claim is a low priority, there may not be much money left to pay your debt.

-The priority of Florida mechanics liens are governed by Fla.
-Stat. §713.07.
+The priority of Florida mechanics liens are governed by the state’s mechanics lien law.
 Mechanics lien claims in Florida will typically relate back to when the Notice of Commencement was filed.
 Under this statute,

 (2) Liens… shall attach and take priority as of the time of recordation of the notice of commencement, but in the event a notice of commencement is not filed, then such liens shall attach and take priority as of the time the claim of lien is recorded.